glycerine/gosimnet/README.md

 gosimnet
 ========

 gosimnet is a compact network simulator.

-It is minimal, with a small code base and only two imports, to make it useful for many test situations.
-It was written for testing with the new Go testing/synctest facility, but can run without it too. gosimnet implements the `net.Conn` interface to networks.
+gosimnet was written for testing with the new Go testing/synctest facility, but can run without it too. gosimnet implements the `net.Conn` interface to networks.
 The test file